ndsev/zserio/compiler/extensions/doc/README.md

 Zserio extension which generates HTML documentation from the Zserio schema.

 The documentation contains all entities defined in the schema together with well formatted comments, provides easy navigation via cross references and implements a simple quick search.
+Single HTML page per each package is generated.

 It can also generate collaboration diagrams as SVG images.